Government LinkBusiness LinkResidents LinkTourism LinkServices Link

 Why do child performers need a permit?

-The permit system gives parents/guardians, the talent agency, and the Employment Standards Branch a chance to make sure the work is done in socially appropriate settings, with the right supervision, and does not affect the health, safety or wellbeing of the child.
+The permit system gives parents/guardians, the talent agency, and Employment Standards a chance to make sure the work is done in socially appropriate settings, with the right supervision, and does not affect the health, safety, or well-being of the child.

 The permit system also allows the Province to confirm the agency is licensed, and to introduce the "Code of Conduct for Working with Child Performers" that must be followed.